6 Factors to Consider When Buying a Gas Station

 Putting together a business plan will give you focus and direction.
 It will also make setting up your gas station business easier.
 Think of the steps below as things to check off when you're starting out.

-- Think About How Much Staff You Need – After deciding which titles go where, you need the people to staff them.
+- Think About How Much Staff You Need – After deciding which titles go where, you need the people to staff your business.
 In your plan, consider the number of staff you need to operate, which shifts they'll break down into, and salary ranges.

 - Plan Your Advertising Strategies – Most gas stations are franchises, so you already have a brand people know.
 But, you still have to get YOUR business out there.
 Make a list of places you'd like to advertise and how much money you can spend.
 If you run an Arco, 76, or Shell, commercials are for the national audience.
 Think local.

 - Remember Insurance, Taxes, and Other Expenses – Gas stations aren't like most businesses.
-This includes the insurance, permits, and taxes you'll have to pay.
+You’ll have to pay for specific insurance, permits, and taxes.
 Your insurance will have to cover fires, explosions, and other liability concerns most business don't have.

 - Take Your Business from Local Success to National Franchise with The 90 Day Franchise Launch Program